Exercise - Connect to your database and add sample data

 You see that the table contains no rows.

-Now that you have a general idea for working with Azure SQL Database from Cloud Shell, you can get the connection string for your favorite SQL management tool, whether that's from SQL Server Management Studio, Visual Studio, or something else.
+Now that you have a general idea for working with Azure SQL Database from Cloud Shell and in Visual Studio.
+You can use the connection string for your favorite SQL management tool, including SQL Server Management Studio, Visual Studio, or custom applications.

-Cloud Shell makes it easy to access and work with your Azure resources.
-Because Cloud Shell is browser-based, you can access it from Windows, macOS, or Linux; essentially any system with a web browser.
+Cloud Shell makes it easy to access and work with your Azure resources of any kind.
+Because Cloud Shell is browser-based, you can access it from Windows, macOS, or Linux; on any system with a web browser.

-You gained some hands-on experience running Azure CLI commands to get information about your Azure SQL database.
-As a bonus, you practiced your T-SQL skills.
+You gained some hands-on experience running T-SQL commands in Visual Studio Code and practiced your T-SQL skills.

 In the next unit, we wrap up this module and describe how to tear down your database.